Photography is a big, big passion for me

 But even during these 15 years of abstinence, photography was always present, albeit in a different way: During this time I showed many photographers and designers, especially in the advertising and at website/webshop layouts, how to lead the viewer into a picture or design (also both combined) - how to direct the viewer's gaze to where it is beneficial for the purpose of the photograph or the graphic - for example, to arouse curiosity, to provoke inquiries or to place an order.
 Photography has always been my faithful companion.

 How I work

-I worked hard to get my photographing better, I studied rules, do's and dont's, I strived for perfection.
+I worked hard to get my photography better, I studied rules, do's and dont's, I strived for perfection.
 But finally I realized, that there is much more potencial for expression, for "saving" my feelings while taking a picture, when I allow "unperfection" to myself.
 This is why I love it to break rules.
-For me, there are actually no rules in photography, I see them rather as known methods how a picture could work - but I never let limit my creativity through any kind of rules.
+For me, there are actually no rules in photography, I see them rather as known methods how a picture could work.
+Although I built my own rule set, I never let limit my creativity through any kind of rules.
 For me unperfect pictures are even more alive, they are more authentic.
 So technology is not so important for me, my focus is much more to the mood I want to convey and the story I want to tell.

 And that's what I do: I "save" emotions inside my pictures and let everyone be a part of that great feeling I had by myself.

-1) Photographing must stay my hobby, independend on selling some prints.
+1) Photography must stay my hobby, independend on selling some prints and giving workshops.
 I want always to photograph what I love, nobody should tell me what I should photograph and how.
 I never will take pictures just to sell them.
 I am more happy with a really great picture which I didn't sell than with a bad picture, which I had sold hundrets of times.
 I stay photographing for me.